dswwilliams/gammassl/README.md

 * Model Testing in separate repo, or the same repo?
     * It's tempting to have a separate repo, but maybe its best to have it in both

-### TODO
-* Link this repo to a forked version of the DINOv2 repo
-    * therefore can include my changes to it, e.g. lora
-* Put up a forked version of DINOv2 repo on my github